OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 > This feature is supported by the following platform and applications, when connected to a Microsoft 365 subscription.
 COM add-ins cannot be installed on any other platform, so on those platforms the manifest element that is discussed later in this article, `EquivalentAddins`, is ignored.
 >
 > - Excel, Word, and PowerPoint on Windows (version 1904 or later)
+> - Outlook on Windows (version 2102 or later)

 ## Specify an equivalent COM add-in

 ### Manifest

 > [!IMPORTANT]
-> Applies to Excel, PowerPoint, and Word.
-Outlook support coming soon.
+> Applies to Excel, Outlook, PowerPoint, and Word.

 To enable compatibility between your Office Add-in and COM add-in, identify the equivalent COM add-in in the [manifest](add-in-manifests.md) of your Office Add-in.
 Then Office on Windows will use the COM add-in instead of the Office Add-in, if they're both installed.